LudvigAlvir/jwt-intro/README.md

 ```

 When viewing the token in the decoder we can see that the "exp" field is added.
 After the expiration date the token will no longer work on our service.
+Try to create a token with a shorter expiration date, and try to use it before and after the expiration time. (example: "1m" for 1 minute)

 ## Verify